 Design and Display of Nokia T20:

-The t20s construction is made out of sandblasted aluminum and it feels solid and nice in the hand and in terms of color the deep ocean is the only option here.
+The t20s construction is made out of sandblasted aluminum and it feels solid and nice in the hand in terms of color the deep ocean is the only option here.
 The tablet is soft to touch, and the curved edges look premium.

 The matte finish on the blue color looks nice but it catches the fingerprints pretty quickly so our suggestion is you should use the Nokia T20 Rugged Flip Cover which Protects the device and act as a hands-free stand.